 In fact, you can hardly walk through a grocery store or health food store without seeing these products on the shelf.
 Their signs proclaim how they benefit digestive issues, immune health, bowel regularity, and more.

 However, there is a downside to fermented foods that you may not know about.
 The question of how and when to eat fermented foods is actually a hot button issue.
 You’ll find that my opinion differs from many functional medicine practitioners.

 Let’s talk about why your gut health and microbiome are so important, the risk posed by fermented foods, and alternatives for increasing your levels of beneficial bacteria, including my two probiotics, Probiotic Capsules 100 Billion and Probiotic Capsules 30 Billion.

 You can also check out this video, where I talk all about my stance on fermented foods:

 The Importance of Gut Health and Your Microbiome

 If you’re familiar with the importance of gut health, you likely know about your gut microbiome.
 It’s the ecosystem of microorganisms that live in your digestive tract.
 In recent years, scientists have discovered that the gut microbiome contains tens of trillions of microorganisms.
 This includes up to 1,000 different species of bacteria with over 3 million genes.
 That’s 150 times more genes than the ones encoded in your own chromosomes!

-However, if the balance is disrupted and the bad bacteria or yeast get out of control, you can develop Small Bowel Bacterial Overgrowth (SIBO) and Candida overgrowth.
+However, if the balance is disrupted and the bad bacteria or yeast get out of control, you can develop SIBO, or Small Intestinal Bacterial Overgrowth and Candida overgrowth.
 Both of these conditions can cause leaky gut, lead to a myriad of symptoms, and set you on the path to chronic illness and autoimmunity.

 The Role of Fermented Foods in Gut Health